VAIL holidays

 The largest portion, approximately 53%, is advanced or expert terrain.
 This includes steep chutes, moguls, glades, and the famous Seven Back Bowls like Sun Up, Sun Down, Siberia, and Mongolia Bowls, which offer some of the most challenging and varied terrain in North America.

-is VAIL RESORT good for families?
+is Vail good for families?

-Vail Ski Resort is highly suitable for families, offering extensive family-friendly amenities and activities that cater to all ages.
+Vail is highly suitable for families, offering extensive family-friendly amenities and activities that cater to all ages.
 The resort provides excellent ski and snowboard lessons through its Ski & Snowboard School, including dedicated programs for children with instructors trained to work with young learners.
 For non-skiing fun, Adventure Ridge at the top of Eagle Bahn Gondola features activities like tubing, ski biking, children’s snowmobiles, and a new alpine coaster, ensuring kids stay entertained off the slopes.

 Families benefit from services such as the Small World Nursery for safe childcare, multilingual concierge assistance, and accommodations with kid-friendly amenities including high chairs, playpens, bathrobes, and toys in rooms.
 Dining options welcome children with kid-friendly menus and complimentary meals for kids under five at selected restaurants.